Coloring graphs with forbidden almost bipartite subgraphs: Introduction

 \item The assumption that $H$ is $K_{1,s,t}$-free is used to bound the expectation of $\overline{\deg}_{\mathcal{H}'}(v)$.
 Roughly speaking, since $H$ is $K_{1,s,t}$-free, the neighborhood of any color $c \in L(v)$ does not induce too many edges in $H$.
 From this it is possible to deduce that the event $\set{c \in L'(v)}$ and the random variable $\deg_{H'}(c)$ are, in some sense, approximately independent, which helps to estimate the expected contribution of $c$ to the average color-degree of $v$ in $\mathcal{H}'$.
-The arguments involved here are quite delicate \ep{which is somewhat surprising, since usually computing the expected values is the ``easy'' part of a probabilistic analysis}.
+The arguments involved here are rather delicate \ep{which is somewhat surprising, since usually computing the expected values is the ``easy'' part of a probabilistic analysis} and constitute a significant portion of the proof (see \S\S\ref{sectionProofOfIterationTheorem} and \ref{sectionProofofExpectation}).

+While the argument is already subtle in the list-coloring setting, the DP-coloring framework adds certain further complications.
+Namely, it is possible that distinct colors $c$, $c' \in L(v)$ and $c'' \in N_H(c)$ satisfy $N_H(c') \cap N_H(c'') \neq \0$ (this situation cannot occur in the list-coloring setting).
+This possibility makes the events $\set{|L'(v)| \geq \ell'}$ and $\set{c, c'' \in V(H')}$ more strongly correlated.
+Fortunately, we can use tools such as \hyperref[harris]{Harris's Inequality} to control the influence of this correlation on our parameters (for the details, see Lemma~\ref{keptUncolorExpectation}).

-\item \hypertarget{partitioning}{} It would be significantly easier to prove that the random variable $\overline{\deg}_{\mathcal{H}'}(v)$ is highly concentrated around its mean if we were working in the list-coloring setting, because then the contributions of the individual colors $c \in L(v)$ to $\overline{\deg}_{\mathcal{H}'}(v)$ would be independent from each other.
-In the general DP-coloring framework the situation is considerably more complicated, as two colors from $L(v)$ may be joined by a path in $H$, which creates a dependence between them.
-Among the tools that we use to control $\overline{\deg}_{\mathcal{H}'}(v)$ is a \emph{random partitioning technique}.
+\item \hypertarget{partitioning}{} As mentioned before, most of our arguments remain essentially the same or are only somewhat simplified by working with list-coloring instead of DP-coloring.
+The one major exception to this is the proof that the random variable $\overline{\deg}_{\mathcal{H}'}(v)$ is highly concentrated around its mean, which is significantly more difficult in the DP-coloring context.
+This is because, in the list-coloring setting, the contributions of the individual colors $c \in L(v)$ to $\overline{\deg}_{\mathcal{H}'}(v)$ are independent from each other, while in the general DP-coloring framework, two colors from $L(v)$ may be joined by a path in $H$, creating a dependence between them.
+Among the tools that we use to tackle this issue and control $\overline{\deg}_{\mathcal{H}'}(v)$ is a \emph{random partitioning technique}.
 Roughly speaking, in order to prove that some random variable $X$ is concentrated, we randomly represent $X$ as a sum $X = X_1 + \cdots + X_k$ and then show that each piece $X_i$ is highly concentrated around its own expected value.
-We have employed this technique earlier in \cite{BipartiteNibble}, and expect that it will have further applications in graph coloring. \end{itemize}
+We have employed this technique earlier in \cite{BipartiteNibble}, and expect that it will have further applications in graph coloring.
+This part of the argument is presented in \S\ref{sectionProofofConcentration}. \end{itemize}